-In addition, civil aviation authorities, aircraft operators and other concerned aeronautical service providers may be required to review their safety cases for existing airport, take-off, landing and en-route operations due to the potential impact on aeronautical radionavigation and surveillance systems and procedures.
-In the worst case it may not be possible to develop the required new safety cases due to the reliance on the assumption of a static environment.
-Hence, it can be envisaged that greater separation distances between aircraft will be required until new safety cases are developed and approved in order to reach the required level of safety.
+As indicated above, aircraft operators and concerned aeronautical service providers may be required to review their safety cases based on the requirements developed by relevant authorities or agencies for existing airport, take-off, landing and en-route operations due to the potential impact on aeronautical navigation and surveillance systems and procedures.

-If PMSE use in the 960-1164 MHz band is allowed before any appropriate PMSE safety case is approved, a decision of the ANSP or CAA could cause potential restrictions to normal airspace user access until new aeronautical safety cases are developed.
-Development and potential consequences of the aforementioned safety cases may cause significant costs to the affected aeronautical operators.
+Safety cases do not only take account of the technical environment, but also of human factor issues.
+Current safety cases rely on the assurance that users are properly trained and qualified (e.g. Air Traffic Safety Electronics Personnel).
+If a new system such as PMSE were to be introduced in an aeronautical frequency band, the safety case analysis would need to take a number of additional factors into account, such as PMSE users not respecting their license conditions (intentional or unintentional wrong frequency selection, wrong location etc.).
+Similarly, the safety risk assessment would need to address the potential of PMSE equipment not meeting its specifications.

-Additionally, the safety case analysis may determine that less efficient air routes and procedures than the existing ones would be required due to the introduction of the new non-aviation system in the band 960-1164 MHz.]
+If PMSE use is allowed in the 960-1164 MHz band before an appropriate safety risk assessment has taken place, this may result in potential restrictions being necessary to normal airspace access until the new required safety risk assessment has been developed, taking full account of the potential change to the RF environment.
+Such a restriction would include the application of greater separation distances between aircraft causing inefficient use of airspace and delays.

-Current safety cases rely on the assumption of a known and controlled RF environment, where aircraft operations and aeronautical service provision conform with the aviation safety requirements, and users who operate relevant certified equipment are qualified (e.g. ATSEP).
-Furthermore, if a new system such as PMSE were to be introduced in an en-route aeronautical frequency band, a number of additional factors would be required to be taken into account in a safety case analysis.
-A PMSE safety case should address for example human factors issues such as PMSE users not respecting their license conditions (wrong frequency, wrong location etc.) and also PMSE equipment not meeting the certification process.
+If the safety risk assessment identifies PMSE to have a potential impact on aeronautical navigation or surveillance systems then one potential outcome would be a requirement for less efficient air routes and procedures than the current existing ones, resulting in significant cost impact to the affected aeronautical operators and service providers.
+Also, the development of new safety cases may generate significant cost to the aeronautical operator or service provider.

 Interference considerations

 It should be also noted that identification, sourcing and the research of any harmful interference in the band 960-1 215 MHz is a very complex and expensive undertaking as it involves critical safety services that are in continuous use.
 Having an established or published navigational aid removed from service due to harmful interference would be an unacceptable situation.